-IBM unveils the Watsonx platform to power next-generation foundation models for business
+IBM unveils the Watsonx Platform to power next-generation foundation models for business

 - The solution can manage workloads both on-premise and across multi-cloud environments.

-- Through workload optimization, with this solution, an organization can reduce data warehouse costs by up to 50 percent.[1]
+- Through workload optimization, with this solution, an organization can reduce data warehouse costs by up to 50%.[1]

 - Watsonx.data will allow users to access their increasingly robust data through a single point of entry while applying multiple fit-for-purpose query engines to uncover valuable insights.